KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/flappy-bird.rst

         }
     }

-And another function which will check the jump button press when game is over.
-When jump button is pressed, game will reset.
+Another function will check for a jump button press after the game is over.
+When jump button is pressed, game will restart.

 .. code-block:: cpp